Henley: how to choose and wear this heroic garment

 WITH A VEST

-Henley with a vest - workwear style
+Henley with vest - workwear style

 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.
 Workwear.